-Graham Byers is a Senior at the University of Southern California (USC), majoring in Film and Television
+Graham Byers is a recent graduate of the University of Southern California (USC) where he majored in Film and Television

 Production and minored in Entrepreneurship.
 Graham is an aspiring cinematographer, director, and entrepreneur who strives to tell stories that ignite social change and give

 voice to the voiceless.

 Growing up in Vermont, Graham learned to appreciate nature and its preservation from a very young age.
 While in high school, Graham shot aerial and ground footage and photographs of an endangered natural preserve area due to clear-cutting and the construction of a controversial intermodal station along the local LaPlatte River in his town of Shelburne.
 He presented this project at a town meeting attended by over 500 concerned local citizens and testified in the Town of Shelburne v.
 Vermont Railway federal court case.
-Since then, Graham has taken a particular interest in addressing environmental issues in his work and, under the mentorship/leadership of nature time-lapse pioneer and award-winning nature filmmaker, Louie Schwartzberg, on his recent feature film Fantastic Fungi (2019), has discovered how to make audiences empathetic to nature.
+Since then, Graham has taken a particular interest in addressing environmental issues in his work and, under the mentorship/leadership of nature time-lapse pioneer and award-winning nature filmmaker, Louie Schwartzberg, on his recent Netflix feature film Fantastic Fungi (2019), has discovered how to make audiences empathetic to nature.

 WorkOver the years he has taken pictures of weddings, pre-prom parties, families, friends, animals, food and whatever else catches his eye.
-On the other side of the business, he has shot weddings, commercials, short films, music videos, acting reels, dance videos and student work (you can find these videos on the "Reel" page).
+On the other side of the business, he has shot weddings, commercials, short films, music videos, acting reels, dance videos and student work (you can find highlights of these videos on the "Reel" page).
 Example work available upon request by emailing email@example.com

-Outside of his work as a filmmaker, Graham can be found either in nature hiking or skiing or back at his desk developing his nonprofit venture, The Green Film Standard (GFS), which aims to curb the film industry’s carbon emissions.
+Outside of his work as a filmmaker, Graham can be found either in nature hiking or skiing or back at his desk developing ways to curb the film industry’s carbon emissions.